Anku5hk/Programmers_guide_to_Python/book.md

       # initialize MyParent2 with class name and passing MyChild(i.e self)
       # super().__init__() initializes each parent on its own when child's instance is created, so this step is optional
-      # but this can also be done when MyParent2's is to be acessed inside MyChild's init
+      # but this can also be done when MyParent2's is to be accessed inside MyChild's init
       MyParent2.__init__(self)
       print(self.para1) # 20
       print(self.para2) # can be accessed right here